 This setting makes your iPhone automatically call emergency services when you click the sleep/wake button five times in a row.

-For folks using iPhone 8 models or iPhone X, the shortcut for emergency auto-calling is a bit different.
+For folks using iPhone 8 models and above, the shortcut for emergency auto-calling is a bit different.
 Instead of tapping the Side button 5Xs, you press the Volume Up OR Down button AND the Side button at the same time.

 If this action sounds familiar, it is the same stroke used on iPhone 7 models to perform a forced restart–yeah, it’s complicated!